achistef/Data_Mining_Project/README.md

 1) XML_to_TSV : Converts Lucian's XML file to a TSV file.
 It takes 3 arguments, one for input and two for output.
 The first output file contains "type 1" posts (a.k.a questions) while the second output file contains "type 2" posts (a.k.a.) answers

-2) RowCounter : I needed a simple way to count those millions of lines... so here we go!
+2) RowCounter : We needed a simple way to count those millions of lines... so here we go!

 3) PostFilters : This class can filter posts based on i) the date of the posts and ii) whether the question is answered